USEPA/USEEIO_API/README.md

 matio module](https://github.com/USEPA/IO-Model-Builder/blob/master/iomb/matio.py).

 You need to have the Go compiler installed in order to build the USEEIO API.
 On Windows, you then simply run the `make.bat` file from the command line.

-TODO: On Linux (and macOS) ...
+This will create a `build` folder in the main directory.
+The model data need to be put into a `data` folder inside the build folder.

+ A cloud foundry distribution can then be created.
+See [Deploying to Cloud Foundry](doc/cloud_foundry.md).

+TODO:
 Building a Docker image  ...

 ## License
 This project is in the worldwide public domain, released under the